 Free spectral range: The range over which the filter attenuates color or energy of light (light at CWL ±1, HBW excluded).

-Flow cytometry: The measurement of cell activity on a singular basis.
-The characterization of cells or particles suspended in solution and singularly passed through a detection chamber (flow cell) for analysis.
+Flow cytometry: The characterization of cells or particles suspended in solution and singularly passed through a detection chamber (flow cell) for analysis.

 Fluorometer: An instrument for the measurement of fluorescence.

 Focal length: The distance between the last surface of a lens, or the front surface of a curved mirror, and the focal plane.

 Full width at half maximum transmission (FWHM): Defines the width of the passband of a bandpass filter.
 It is referenced to the points on the cut-on and cut-off edge where the transmission is one-half of the maximum transmission.

 Fused silica: Glass consisting of almost pure silicone dioxide (SiO2); also called vitreous silica.
 Frequently used in optical fibers and windows.

 Half Power Points: Points on both sides of the passband curve of a filter, with a vale 50% of the peak transmittance; used to calculate HBW and CWL.